 1. Self Healing Concrete: Overcoming the critical flaw of concrete (in a super unsettling way)

-Here is a stat that will blow your mind - China has used more concrete in construction in the last three years, than the USA has consumed in the last century.
-Concrete is still the most popular and prolific consumable in construction but it has a currently insurmountable flaw - its prone to cracking under stress and heat.
+Here is a stat that will blow your mind - China has used more concrete in construction in the last three years than the USA has consumed in the last century.
+Concrete is still the most popular and prolific consumable in construction but it has a currently insurmountable flaw - it's prone to cracking under stress and heat.
 Many global innovators are tackling the issue of cracking concrete through a range of clever ways including combining concrete with living spores and bacteria.
-The bacteria, either Bacillus pseudofirmus or Sporosarcina pasteurii is found near lakes and volcanos and is able to survive for 200 years without oxygen or food, meaning you could essential mix it with concrete and it could lay dormant inside walls of buildings.
+The bacteria, either Bacillus pseudofirmus or Sporosarcina pasteurii is found near lakes and volcanos and is able to survive for 200 years without oxygen or food, meaning you could essentially mix it with concrete and it could lay dormant inside walls of buildings.
 These bacterias are activated when they come in contact with water and when combined with calcium lactate as a food source, they produce limestone which closes up the cracks (how incredibly unsettling, creepy and wonderful at the same time).
 So, the concrete cracks, the concrete gets wet, the cracks fill with limestone and the cracks close themselves.
 Mindblowing!
 They’ve even developed ways to spray this mix of bacteria and calcium lactate onto existing buildings - but haven’t developed a cost-effective model yet (because the calcium lactate is super expensive).
 They are working on it!

 2. Photovoltaic Film: Turn your building into a powerhouse (quite literally)